bolbatav/repeatfinder.py/README.md

 # repeatfinder.py
 repeatfinder.py is a python script for searching repeated motifs in MultiFASTA files.
+The script works in a multithreaded mode.
+Use -h/--help option for description.